marksherriff/sherriff-homepage/_pages/about.md

   - /about.html
 ---

 I am a Professor of Computer Science (Academic General Faculty) in the [Department of Computer Science](http://www.cs.virginia.edu) at the [University of Virginia](https://www.virginia.edu/), having joined the department in 2007.
-I currently serve as Associate Department Chair and Director of the [Bachelor of Science in Computer Science](https://engineering.virginia.edu/departments/computer-science/cs-undergraduate-programs) degree program in the [School of Engineering and Applied Science](https://engineering.virginia.edu/).
+I am currently the Associate Department Chair for Undergraduate Programs and Director of the [Bachelor of Science in Computer Science](https://engineering.virginia.edu/departments/computer-science/cs-undergraduate-programs) degree program in the [School of Engineering and Applied Science](https://engineering.virginia.edu/).
+I also serve as Secretary on the [ACM SIGCSE Board](https://sigcse.org/) (2025-2028).
 My teaching interests include software engineering, video game design, and mobile app development.
 My research interests are in CS education, the scholarship of teaching and learning (SoTL), and gamification.

 ## Contacting Me